cometaj2/huckle/README.rst

-Given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers with Huckle's help.
+Given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers, with Huckle's help.

 Huckle provides a dynamic view of the documentation, commands, options and parameters that can be issued to an HCLI API it interacts with.